Elachista scirpi: Description

 Adults are on wing from June to August.

 The larvae feed on round-fruited rush (Juncus compressus), saltmarsh rush (Juncus gerardii) and sea club-rush (Bolboschoenus maritimus).
 They mine the leaves of their host plant.
-The mine starts as a narrow corridor halfway down the leaf and ascends towards the tip.
-It then doubles and descends to about the starting point, gradually widening.
-The frass is deposited in the oldest part of the mine.
-Pupation takes place outside of the mine in a pupa in a loose spinning.
-They are pale greenish yellow with a pale yellow head.
 Larvae can be found from early March to early May.

 Distribution

 It is found from Fennoscandia to Portugal, Sardinia and Sicily and from Ireland to Romania.